shakebugs/shake-docs/docs/android/ui-inspect.md

 While a view is selected you can inspect the position in relation to another view.
 For that you have long-press on another view and their distance and alignement will be displayed.

 For text and image views more details can be obtained by pressing the **info** floating button.
-A bottom sheet will open with specifications for the selection.
-For image views the bitmap can be saved by pressing *`Download image`* button.
+A bottom sheet will open with specifications for the selected view.
+Also for image views the bitmap can be saved by pressing **Download image** button.

+## Limitations
+Some of the deitals of the text and image views may be different depending on the version of Android.
+Newer versions of Android support more details, eg.:

+1. TextView letter spacing value is available from Android version 5.0(API 21).
+2. TextView weight value is available from Android version 9.0(API 28).
+2. ImageView tint color value is available from Android version 5.0(API 21).